 By 1963, The Arc of Placer County was incorporated as a 501(c)(3) charitable organization.
 With an eye on the coming years when their children would leave public school, the parents opened a thrift store to raise funds for future programs and services.
 And in 1964, enough funds were raised to open the doors of our first program, a sheltered workshop, in the basement of a church in Auburn.
 Even today, many of the children, now adults, of those resolute parents are still served by the agency’s programs.

-To remove what had become a derogatory word from its name due to the evolution of language, the agency changed its name to Advocacy, Resources, & Choices.
-Years later the agency abbreviated the name to Placer ARC and recently has become a fully aligned chapter of The Arc of the United States, thus becoming The Arc of Placer County.
+The agency’s name has changed over the years.
+At once point the name was Advocacy, Resources, & Choices.
+Years later the agency abbreviated the name to Placer ARC.
+Most recently it became a fully aligned chapter of The Arc of the United States, thus becoming The Arc of Placer County.
 Throughout the decades we have proudly served our clients with intellectual and developmental disabilities ensuring we significantly contribute to the quality of their lives.

 Members of The Arc of Placer County Board are business professionals invested in supporting Placer County communities.
 The board’s expertise and knowledge include business management, finance, education, insurance, human resources, and more.
 Some board members are also family members of individuals with special needs.
 Board members serve 2-year terms and officers serve 1-year terms.